-We’re switching things up this year and will be holding our event LIVE on Facebook from 9:00 am until 9:00 pm on March 31, 2021 while accepting online donations toward this cause.
+We switched things up in 2021 and held our event LIVE on Facebook from 9:00 am until 9:00 pm on March 31, 2021 while accepting online donations toward this cause.

-Help us reach our fundraising goal of $10,000 by joining in on March 31st so we can support even more Scottsdale families this year as so many of us have been impacted by Covid-19.
-Let’s all join together to help provide comfort and kindness to our neighbors and friends.
+We set our sights high with a fundraising goal of $10,000 so we can support even more Scottsdale families this year as so many of us have been impacted by Covid-19.

-In lieu of selling physical bowls this year, each donation will be entered to receive one of our five hand-made Mystery Bowls crafted by a local Arizona artist, each with a value of $100 or more!
+Each donation made on March 31st was entered to receive one of our hand-made Mystery Bowls crafted by a local Arizona artist, each with a value of $100 or more!

 Our history with the Empty Bowls Program